-If you sag, take your bags or your shower-necessaries on the coach with you, and claim your bike soon on arrival in our next campsite.
+If you sag, take a small bag with your shower-necessaries on the coach with you, and claim your bike soon on arrival in our next campsite.

 Ours is a morning sag only, from host town to host town.
 No midday pick-up.

-Bring Padlock for Juice Thingy The little luggage kind of padlock will work or something slightly larger.
+Bring Padlock for Charging.
+The little luggage kind of padlock will work or something slightly larger.
 Big heavy ones for personal storage units are too big to fit.

 Charging E-Bike Batteries